 4. If you don’t like your results, ask yourself what you were thinking first.

-5. The moment that you notice that you were mindless, you are mindful.
+5. The moment you notice you were mindless, you are mindful again.

 6. When a craving doesn’t come from hunger, eating will never satisfy it.